timm/tested/README.md

     something learned from the past simplifies this next round of testing.

 Secondly, testing is not just some process of adding check marks to a system.
+Testing needs to verify that the system us built right but it also needs to look further and validate that the right system is being built.
 My own Ph.D. started out as a generic testing mechanism.
 It took a while to realize the obvious: testing "it" means being